 Part 1.
 Understanding the D battery

-D batteries, also referred to as D cell batteries, are cylindrical in shape and are one of the largest standard battery sizes.
+D battery, also referred to as D cell battery, R20 battery or D cell , is cylindrical in shape and is one of the largest standard battery sizes.
 Their significant size allows them to store a substantial amount of energy, making them ideal for devices that consume more power or operate continuously for longer periods.

 The history of the D battery dates back to the early 20th century, where they were initially developed to provide a reliable energy source for flashlights.
 Over time, their usage expanded into various industries, becoming a staple in both consumer electronics and industrial tools.
 The main distinction between a D battery and smaller batteries like AA or AAA is their energy capacity, which is exponentially greater due to the battery’s size and internal construction.